‘Vikings’ Season 5 Spoilers: The End Of Lagertha? Harald Takes Over, Floki Flees

-We’re still a few months away from the new season of Vikings, and the latest Vikings Season 5 spoilers suggest that when we come back to Kattegat, we’ll be in for the shock of our lives as things will be very different.
-When last we left our intrepid heroes in Kattegat, Lagertha had taken over, while there was death on all sides — including of Floki’s beloved wife, Helga.
+The new season of Vikings is still a few months away, and the latest Vikings Season 5 spoilers suggest that when fans come back to Kattegat, they will be in for the shock of our lives as things will be very different.
+When last viewers left these intrepid heroes in Kattegat, Lagertha had taken over, while there was death on all sides — including of Floki’s beloved wife, Helga.
 So what happens now?

 #CanNeverGetSickOf the glory of battle. #Vikings pic.twitter.com/lM6EXrBwpq